UrbsLab/STREAMLINE/docs/source/about.md

    all ML algorithms

-Notably, STREAMLINE does NOT automate the following elements, as they are still best completed by human experts: (1) feature engineering, or feature construction, (2) feature encoding (e.g. apply one-hot-encoding to categorical features, or numerically encode text-based feature values), (3) account for bias in data collection, or (4) anything beyond simple data cleaning (i.e. the pipeline only removes instances with no class label, or where all feature values are missing).
+Notably, STREAMLINE does NOT automate the following elements, as they are still best completed by human experts: (1) account for bias in data collection, (2) anything beyond simple feature engineering and data cleaning.
 We recommend users consider conducting these items, as needed, prior to applying STREAMLINE.

 ***